StefanoConsonni/my-react-blog/README.md

 ## General info

-I am creating this Blog project to practice my React and CSS skills.
+I created this Blog project to practice my React and CSS skills.

 ## Technologies

 This project is created with:

 - React: 17.0.2
+- React Router: 5.3.0
-- HTML
+- JSON Server
 - CSS
 - Javascript